 Initially, you may see an increase in profiles because customers whose cookies were blocked will now have profiles.
 Conversely, infrequent visitors who formerly received a new profile after 7 days of absence from your site, will now have a single profile that persists and updates properly overtime each time these visitors return.

-What happens to my existing customer profiles with this update?
+What happens to my existing customer profiles when I migrate DNS protocols?

 - Customers or visitors with an existing profile who revisit your website after you set up a BlueConic hostname will keep their profile (if the cookie hasn’t expired yet).